bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 sub-01_fa-2_VFA.nii.gz
 sub-01_fa-2_VFA.json
 ```
+_Some important considerations regarding `grouping suffixes`:_

+* All `grouping suffixes` MUST be capitalized.
+* `Grouping suffixes` MUST attain a clear description of the qMRI application that they relate to.
+Hyperlinks to example applications and/or more detailed descriptions are provided whenever
+possible.
+* Unless the pulse sequence is exclusively associated with a specific qMRI application (e.g. `MP2RAGE`), sequence names are NOT used as `grouping suffixes`.
+* If it is possible to derive a qMRI application from an already existing `grouping suffix` by
+means of defining a set of logical conditions over the metadata fields, the _table of method-specific priority levels_ and the _table of qMRI applications that can be derived from an existing `grouping suffix`_ MUST be expanded instead of creating a new `grouping suffix`.
+Please visit the _JSON content for `grouping suffixes` for further details.
-Please note that if a structural data is a member of parametrically linked anatomical
+* Please note that if a structural data is a member of parametrically linked anatomical
 images, the use of `_suffix` alone cannot distinguish individual files from each
 other, failing to identify their roles as inputs to the calculation of
 quantitative maps.
 Although such images are REQUIRED to be grouped by a proper
 `grouping suffix`, they are also RECOMMENDED to include at least one of the `acq-<label>`,
 `part-<label>` and `<indexable_metadata>-<index>` key-value pairs (please visit corresponding
 sections for details).

-Please see the available `grouping suffixes` in the list of available suffixes.
+* Please see the available `grouping suffixes` in the list of available suffixes.
 Descriptions
 of this type of suffixes are preceded by the `(G) -->` notation (`G` stands for grouping).

 _JSON files accompanying anatomical images with `grouping suffix`_